Melissa Etheridge: 2009–2015: Fearless Love, 4th Street Feeling, and This Is M.E.

 Etheridge was featured in UniGlobe Entertainment's breast cancer docudrama titled 1 a Minute released in 2010.

 Etheridge performed the role of St. Jimmy in Green Day's hit Broadway musical, American Idiot from February 1–6, 2011.

 Etheridge performed her new song "Uprising of Love" in the 2013–2014 New Year's Eve celebration in New York City's Times Square along with the rendition of John Lennon's "Imagine" before the ball drop.
 The single was released on iTunes on January 28, 2014.

 In 2014, she was one of the performers at the opening ceremonies of WorldPride in Toronto, Ontario, Canada, alongside Tom Robinson, Deborah Cox and Steve Grand.

 On July 1, 2014, she released "Take My Number", the first single from her 13th studio album This Is M.E..
 The cover art for the album is a mosaic that includes pictures submitted by fans.
-Melissa explains the album cover on her official website: "Because my fans are such a huge part of ME, and I wouldn't be ME without YOU, I took photos submitted by my fans and turned it into my album cover."
+Etheridge explains the album cover on her official website: "Because my fans are such a huge part of ME, and I wouldn't be ME without YOU, I took photos submitted by my fans and turned it into my album cover."
 The album was released on September 30, 2014.

 On June 9, 2015, she released a live album titled: A Little Bit of Me: Live in L.A..
 It was recorded at the closing show of the U.S. leg of her This Is M.E.
 Tour on December 12, 2014, at the Orpheum Theater in downtown Los Angeles.

 2016–present: MEmphis Rock and Soul, The Medicine Show, and One Way Out

 On October 6, 2016, Etheridge released her 14th studio album, MEmphis Rock and Soul, a covers album made of blues tracks originally recorded by blues legends such as Otis Redding, William Bell, and the Staples Singers.

 On April 12, 2019, Etheridge released her 15th studio album The Medicine Show.
 The first single released from the album was titled "Faded by Design".

 On September 17, 2021, Etheridge released a new album, One Way Out on BMG.
-The album is composed of songs written in the late 80's and early 90's, but recorded recently with her original band, although the last two songs were recorded live at the Roxy in Los Angeles in 2002.
+The album is composed of songs written in the late 1980s and early 1990s, but recorded recently with her original band, although the last two songs were recorded live at the Roxy in Los Angeles in 2002.

+In March 2022, Etheridge was announced as a strategic advisor for the Inpink platform by Gritty In Pink alongside Arlan Hamilton and Live Nation.

+In September 2023, Etheridge premiered her one-woman show Melissa Etheridge: My Window at Circle in the Square Theatre in New York City.